 These crispy and flavorful Bengali Jackfruit Koftas by Pavani Nandula are made with jackfruit and potatoes.
-The gravy is a simple tomato base, thickened slightly with cashew or almond butter and a splash of cashew cream, if you feel a little indulgent.
+The gravy is a simple tomato base, thickened slightly with cashew or almond butter and a splash of cashew cream if you feel a little indulgent.
 The koftas can be prepped and refrigerated the day before and can be fried just before serving.

 7. Samosanadas: Seasonal Pumpkin Samosa Empanadas

 What do you get when you fuse a Mexican empanada with an Indian samosa?
 You get a Samosanada!
 We wanted to give these delectable fusion pies a seasonal twist by using roasted pumpkin instead of the traditional potato filling, and the result was, well, amazing!
-You can dip these babies in your favorite chutneys or keeping in line with the fusion theme … salsa, perhaps?
+You can dip these babies in your favorite chutneys or keep in line with the fusion theme … salsa, perhaps?